-The 5 parameters for acceleration also refer to the set "Speed range" and are given in ms. With a setting of 1000, the terminal accelerates the motor from 0 to 100% in 1000 ms. At a speed of 50% the acceleration time is linearly reduced to half accordingly.
+The 5 parameters for acceleration are given in ms. With a setting of 1000, the terminal accelerates the motor from 0 to 100% in 1000 ms. At a speed of 50% the acceleration time is linearly reduced to half accordingly.